chips-blockchain/bet/docs/protocol/ubuntu_compile.md

 You will also do something simolar around line 179.
 After that, re-run make to build Berkeley DB 4.8.
 ```

+### Installing boost library
-If boost is not there install boost library.
+If boost is not there install it as follows:
 ```
 cd
 wget wget "https://sourceforge.net/projects/boost/files/boost/1.72.0/boost_1_72_0.tar.gz"